Carer’s Allowance and the National Living Wage

 Advice if you are affected

-If you think this will affect you, get advice urgently.
-There may be deductions that can be made from your earnings to help you retain your Carer's Allowance payments without having to cut your hours.
+It is important to know that there may be deductions that can be made from your earnings that enable you to receive Carer’s Allowance, without having to cut your hours.
+This includes:

 - Some alternative care costs – for example paying someone to look after your children whilst you are at work.
 There is no need for the caring to be done by a registered childcare provider.
 Costs can be deducted so long as you pay someone other than a close relative.
 However there is a cap on the maximum amount that can be deducted for care costs.